Getting started in BMX racing simple and affordable - all you need is a bike, determination, and a USA BMX track...

 Once you've got the feel of balancing your bike on the gate, then you'll need to learn how to "snap" out of the gate.
 This is the motion of thrusting your hips into your handlebars and cranking down on your forward pedal as the gate is falling.
 The best way to learn this is watching the local pros and experts at your track, and constantly practice.

 Obviously, the more you race and ride your bike, the better you will get.
 That old saying "practice makes perfect" stands true in the world of BMX racing.
 Very often, BMX racers will have a local jumping zone in the nearby dirt field that they use to practice in.
 Most USA BMX sanctioned BMX tracks hold regular practice nights.
-Rum River BMX holds practice on Monday evenings 6-8 pm - check our calendar for a full schedule of our practices and races.
+Check our calendar for a full schedule of our practices and races.

 In partnership with USA BMX, Rum River BMX will be offering a series of six different lessons for new and experienced riders.
 This series, led by a team of Certified Coaches, Assistant Coaches, and Trainers will help new riders (and parents) gain skills and confidence on and off the track more quickly and give experienced riders expert help to continue developing their skills.
 Visit our BMX lessons section for more information.

 In addition to our Clinic Series, there are many top pros in the sport of BMX who travel around the country putting on clinics.
 Attending a clinic is one of the best ways to learn how to get better in BMX.